matsuhyria/dentiSmile/docs/api/clinic-api.md

 ## Introduction to MQTT and clientId

-**MQTT** (Message Queuing Telemetry Transport) is the chosen communication protocol for appointments service.
+**MQTT** (Message Queuing Telemetry Transport) is the chosen communication protocol for clinic service.
 MQTT works by exchanging messages (payloads) through topics between publishers and subscribers.

 The **clientId**  is a unique identifier for each client connected to the MQTT broker.
 It is used to track message delivery and ensure that each client receives only the messages intended for it.